 The fourth problem is alluded to above.
 You need a reasonably high concentration of polymer to get a significant osmotic pressure to drive the flocculation.
 But at even higher concentrations stabilisation can set in for complicated reasons.

-Finally, don't blame me that there are so many uncertainties behind depletion flocculation!
+Finally, don't blame me that there are so many uncertainties behind even this "simple" model of depletion flocculation!